ted-thuraa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter.<br />
 19-AZ Replace all characters A and c from input to Z and e respectively.<br />
 20-hiago Create a script that removes all letters c and C from input.<br />
+21-reverse Write a script that reverse its input.<br />